Sefukamil20R/Intertechub_projects/README.md

  Features

-- Home Section: Introduction to who I am with a background image.
+- Home Section: Introduction to who I am.
 - About Me: Information about my background, skills, and contact details.
 - Projects: Display of some of my significant projects, including e-commerce websites, mobile apps, and UI/UX designs.
 - Contact: Links to contact me through email, phone, LinkedIn, GitHub, and Telegram.